cwiep/online-handwriting-tools/Readme.md

 * traj/ contains the online-handwritten trajectory library
 * exampledata/ contains an exemplary online-handwritten trajectory (company_traj.txt) as well as some pre-calculated clusters (clusters.txt)

+## TODO
+* support for different choices of normalization steps and features
+* documentation for output format
+* ? supporting batch calculations for multiple trajectories ?

 ## Licence
 Apache License, Version 2.0